shivanshdave/2020-432/homework/README.md

 ## How Many Homeworks?

-- Students will complete 6 homework assignments this semester.
-All homework assignments will be posted to the web a minimum of one week before the due date.
+- Students will complete 4 required and up to 2 optional homework assignments this semester.
+All homework assignments are now posted.

 ## Homeworks 1-3 are now complete.